 Types of Loans

 If the decision is made to take out a loan to help finance education, there are both student and parent loan programs available.
-At the current time, all new federal student loans are administered and funded by the U.S. Department of Education (ED) through the William D. Ford Federal Direct Loan Program (Federal Direct Loans).
-Prior to July 1, 2010, federal student loans were also available through the Federal Family Education Loan Program (FFELP).
-FFELP was administered by guaranty agencies (e.g., ISAC) and the federal government, with private lending institutions funding the loans.
-Borrowers may access information about Federal Direct Loans by visiting the Loans page of ED's Federal Student Aid website, or by contacting the college’s financial aid office.
+All new federal student loans are administered and funded by the U.S. Department of Education (ED) under the William D. Ford Federal Direct Loan Program (Federal Direct Loans).
+Students and parents may find information regarding Federal Direct Loans by visiting the Loans page of ED's Federal Student Aid website, or by contacting the college’s financial aid office.

 The types of educational loans currently offered through the Federal Direct Loan Program are defined below:

 Subsidized Stafford Loans are awarded to students who demonstrate financial need determined by filing the online Free Application for Federal Student Aid (FASFA).
 Because the U.S. Department of Education subsidizes the interest, borrowers are not charged interest while they are enrolled in school at least half time and during grace and deferment periods.
 Borrowers are responsible for paying the interest during repayment periods.

 Unsubsidized Stafford Loans are awarded to students regardless of financial need.
 Borrowers are responsible for paying the interest that accrues during any period.
 Independent students and students whose parents cannot get a Federal PLUS Loan have higher unsubsidized loan limits.
 Students will be considered for a subsidized Stafford Loan before being considered for an unsubsidized Stafford Loan.

 Federal PLUS Loans